In which I introduce you to my Aussie AIP S’mores – aka the Passionfruit Roderick Sandwich!

 It was also Father’s Day in Australia and New Zealand.
 And, it rained.
 Not the most auspicious start to a successful AIP get together…

-Kirstie (of The Nutritionista), Rory (of The Paleo PI) and I started our local catch up picnic sessions just over a year ago, now.
+Kirstie (of Kirstie Howard – Living Well), Rory (of The Paleo PI) and I started our local catch up picnic sessions just over a year ago, now.
 We hoped to share stories and support with other peeps who ‘got’ this crazy AIP caper we are on.
-And, despite the fact that we’ve lost Rory (temporarily) to the States, we love catching up with local AIPers.
+And, despite the fact that we’ve lost Rory (not so temporarily) to the States, we love catching up with local AIPers.
 Friendships have been formed.

 We have no plans to stop.

 On Sunday, we had a late change in plans because of the shitty weather.
 So, everybody convened at JFC HQ.
 Luckily, it was an intimate little gathering for this session.
 We managed to fit everybody around my dining room table.

 I have yet to meet an AIPer who’s not interested in food.
 That means we usually have a pretty impressive spread when we get together.

 And, this picnic was no exception.
 The recipes are often sourced from fellow AIP bloggers, so I’ve put together a list of some of our highlights from Sunday… It was ALL good!